Resources for Stewardship and Planned Giving

 - The Diocese of Olympia sends a weekly email called Steward Stirrings and periodic emails with stewardship tips and information.
 To be added to this list send an email to email@example.com.

 - ECF Vital Practices, a free newsletter with articles, tools, and resources for congregational leaders, is published online monthly.
 Subscribe online.

 A planned giving program can assist church members who wish to leave a legacy that will support the future of the church and its ministries.
 The resources below offer tools and planned giving practices.
 For help with any of these resources, please contact Crystal Plummer.

 - Project Resource: Planned Giving Guide

-- The Episcopal Network for Stewardship (TENS): Planned Giving (TENS also holds an annual conference open to all congregations.
+- The Episcopal Network for Stewardship (TENS): Planned Giving Members of the Diocese of Chicago can access password-protected TENS materials with username: Matthew, password: five:16.
+TENS also holds an annual conference open to all congregations.
 Learn more at TENS.org).
-Members of the Diocese of Chicago can access password-protected TENS materials with username: tithe, password: 4transformation.